zepben/ewb-sdk-python/docs/sending.md

 # Sending data using cimbend #
 The `to_pb()` and `from_pb(*args, **kwargs)` functions for each class in the model allow simplified conversion between model objects and their equivalent protobuf objects.

 `from_pb()` will often require you to pass in some extra arguments to gather dependencies.
-The most frequent of these is `network: EquipmentContainer`, so relevant dependencies can be fetched from the network.
+The most frequent of these is `network: Network`, so relevant dependencies can be fetched from the network.
 In some cases dependencies are hard, and `from_pb()` will propagate some form of `MissingReferenceException` if the network does not contain the required dependency.
 See the relevant documentation in `from_pb()` for these cases.

 Where a Protobuf message contains a `oneof` field, as per Protobuf rules only the field that has been explicitly set will be utilised.
 See AssetInfo example below.